gammapy/fhee/README.md

-# fhee

-Fermi High Energy Explorer - A tutorial for PyGamma15
+# Fermi High Energy Explorer (FHEE)

+This is the repository for a Python tutorial for gamma-ray astronomers given by Axel Donath and Christoph Deil in November 2015 at the [PyGamma15](http://gammapy.github.io/PyGamma15/) workshop.

+It's for advanced beginners, i.e. gamma-ray astronomers that have used FITS files and written a script that uses Python and Astropy before, but don't know much about Python functions, classes, modules, packages, tests, docs yet.

 ## How does the tutorial work?

-This is the repository for a Python tutorial for gamma-ray astronomers given by Axel Donath and Christoph Deil in November 2015 at the [PyGamma15](http://gammapy.github.io/PyGamma15/) workshop.

 The basic idea of the tutorial is to start with some bad Python code and incrementally turn it into better Python code.
 We will go from buggy spaghetti code to a well-structured Python package with tests and docs and functionality that can re-used (installed and imported from other packages and shared with colleagues as a tarball).